-- assistance in identifying a major or career direction. - access to Career and College Exploration software available for planning your future. - career exploration workshops and courses. - job skills resources, workshops, and courses. - internship courses and connections between college and career.

-- transfer preparation workshops. - scheduling and coordination of all four-year University representatives and employer visits. - assistance with job application, resume, and interview procedures for current jobs as well as future jobs. - assistance with university admissions and the transfer process. - coordination of guaranteed transfer agreements with participating universities. - career and transfer reference materials including catalogs, books, videos, and DVDs. - events such as Transfer Day (fall), Job Shadow Day (spring), Job and Career Expo (spring), and Transfer Recognition event (spring), Working Adult College Night (varies). - posting of job and internship opportunities from local employers and the community. - collaboration with local employers and the community for assessing work place needs, and posting of job and internship opportunities. - monthly publication of a Career Transfer calendar that indicates planned activities, university representative and employer visits, and important deadlines.
+- assistance in identifying a major or career direction. - access to Career and College Exploration software available for planning your future. - · career exploration workshops and courses. - job skills resources, workshops, and courses. - internship courses and connections between college and career. - transfer preparation workshops. - scheduling and coordination of all four-year University representatives and employer visits. - assistance with job application, resume, and interview procedures for current jobs as well as future jobs. - assistance with university admissions and the transfer process. - coordination of guaranteed transfer agreements with participating universities. - career and transfer reference materials including catalogs, books, videos, and DVDs. - events such as Transfer Day (fall), Job Shadow Day (spring), Job and Career Expo (spring), and Transfer Recognition events (spring), Major/Career Info Sessions (varies), College Specific events (varies) - posting of job and internship opportunities from local employers and the community. - collaboration with local employers and the community for assessing work place needs, and posting of job and internship opportunities. - posting of a Career Transfer calendar that indicates planned activities, university representative and employer visits, and important deadlines.